 Ivanka started dating producer and fellow New Yorker James "Bingo" Gubelmann in 2001 and they lasted for several years—and in hindsight that might have been her rebellious period.
 The 2003 documentary Born Rich was produced by Gubelmann and his pal Jamie Johnson, an heir to the Johnson & Johnson fortune, and it featured a number of wealthy scions, including Ivanka, who gave a tour of her immaculately preserved childhood bedroom on the 68th floor of Trump Tower.

-They broke up in 2005 but their association was decade-old association was revived in 2016 when Gubelmann was cited for alleged cocaine possession outside an East Village bar along with Maroon 5 bassist Mickey Madden.
+They broke up in 2005 but their decade-old association was revived in 2016 when Gubelmann was cited for alleged cocaine possession outside an East Village bar along with Maroon 5 bassist Mickey Madden.
 Gubelmann agreed to enter a treatment readiness program in exchange for a conditional dismissal of the charge, and Madden—who was accused of handing Gubelmann a vial of cocaine, though his lawyer said his client was "purely innocent" and never touched the drugs—agreed to do a day of community service.

 Though she spent most of her technically single life in relationships, a more rumor-studded rundown of Ivanka's dating history throws Topher Grace, Lance Armstrong, Pierce Brosnan's son Sean and Dole heir Justin Murdock into the mix.
 (Quincy Jones never made it into the rumor mill before today.)